ozbillwang/terraform-best-practices/README.md

 ## Use terraform import to include as more resources you can

-Sometimes developers created some resources directly to rush.
-You need to mark these resource and use terraform import to include them in codes.
+Sometimes developers manually created resources directly.
+You need to mark these resource and use `terraform import` to include them in codes.

 [terraform import](https://www.terraform.io/docs/import/usage.html)